California Overtime Law & Day Rate Pay

 California features some of the most progressive overtime laws in this country.
-For example, it is one of a very few states that require daily overtime pay if eligible employees work more than eight hours in a day.
-This is in addition to the standard 40 hour weekly overtime regulations as well.
-While classifying some labor as day rate workers is a common way employers try to avoid paying workers overtime, California employers must pay California day rate workers overtime if their hours go beyond the legal thersholds set by state and/or federal labor law.
-A day rate pay scheme is not illegal under California wage laws, but it does not relieve an employer from its obligation to pay overtime to non-exempt employees.
+For example, California overtime laws require daily overtime pay if eligible employees work more than eight hours in a day.
+Only a few states currently provide this benefit.
+These overtime laws in California are in addition to the standard 40 hour weekly overtime regulations as well.
+While paying some laborers as day rate workers is a common way employers try to avoid paying workers overtime, California employers must pay California day rate workers overtime if their hours go beyond the legal thresholds set by state and/or federal labor law.
+California day rate employees can be found in many different industries, including Hollywood.
+A day rate pay scheme is not illegal under wage and overtime laws in California, but it does not relieve an employer from its obligation to pay overtime to non-exempt employees.
 The Lore Law Firm can help eligible workers with any California day rate issues and help them receive the compensation they deserve.

 - California Overtime & Minimum Wage Regulations

 - Breaks Provision

 - California Overtime Law Requires Daily Overtime Pay